cyverse/ds-irods-rs-build/README.md

 as the clerver password have been removed.
 They must be provided in a file named `cyverse-secrets.env` that will be loaded at run time.

-docker-compose was chosen as the tool to manage the building of the top level image as well as starting and stopping its container instance.
+Docker Compose was chosen as the tool to manage the building of the top level image as well as starting and stopping its container instance.

 The program `prep-docker` was created to simplify the generation of the top level image's